PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 ### System Rule

-- Can only be applicable for Vested Share.
+- Exercise can only be applicable for Vested Share.
 - Once the shares are vested and user want to perform exercise on that shares then `Add Exercise` action can be used.

 ### UX Rule

+- `Exercise` is applicable only for `NQSO` & `ISO` types.

 - At least one records is always shown in the `Exercise Details`.
 - When `Exercise Date`  is lower than `Expiration Date` or higher than `Vest Date` then system shows error message.